 - Hand sanitizing stations are located in the lobby of each residence hall and by each elevator.

-- Residents will be permitted to sign in day guests to their residence hall provided that guests adhere to all COVID-19 guidelines and residence hall policies, and wear a mask indoors if unvaccinated.
-Overnight guests are still prohibited at this time.
+Residents will be permitted to sign in day guests who are current USciences students to their residence hall provided that guests adhere to all COVID-19 guidelines and residence hall policies.

 Isolation/quarantine of residential students infected or exposed to COVID-19